kixxauth/DCube/README.md

 Framework [(RDF)][1].
-This software is a prototype implementation used to explore the possibilities of such a data store built upon open web protocols, architecture, and technologies like like HTTP and JSON, drawing influence from [Representational State Transfer][2], RDF, the semantic web, and the related concepts.
+This software is a prototype implementation used to explore the possibilities of such a data store built upon open web protocols, architecture, and technologies like like HTTP and JSON, drawing influence from [Representational State Transfer][2], RDF, the semantic web, and related concepts.

+In effect, this implementation of DCube just exposes a [JSONRequest][3] API that gives users access to Google App Engine distrubuted datastore.

 ### This DCube host is implemented in Python on Google App Engine service platform.